 Solid Gold Bins – Target In Store

 From the earliest planning stages in the closet, I knew we needed lots of drawer space.
 With our limited skills and timeline, I was desperate to find an affordable way out of building them ourselves.
 I should have guessed that IKEA would be the answer, but I did research many alternatives.
 I selected the IKEA MALM series because of the streamlined flat sides and top.
 This allowed us to truly build them into to closet.
-I gotta say, it was a little disturbing shooting nails into a brand new dresser, but it all worked out in the end.
+I gotta say, it was a little disturbing nailing into a brand new dresser, but it all worked out in the end.
 The MALM series also comes in several sizes, which gave me maximum flexibility when designing the room.